 When someone becomes ill after having eaten food containing toxins.

 When more than two people become sick from eating the same food.

 Contamination, improper use of thermometers, backflow.

-Potentially hazardous foods, flow of food, and temperature of food
+Potentially hazardous foods, the flow of food, and temperature of food.

 Warm, moist, contains protein, and has a pH that is neutral to slightly acidic.